 Whenever you are on a construction site, you must keep your white card available for inspection.
 If you no longer have your white card, or you are unable to show proof of training, you will need to attend the induction training course again.

-Your PCBU is also required to keep a record of your training and competencies.
+Your PCBU is also required to keep a record of your white card, training and competencies.
 If they consider it necessary, they may ask you to undertake refresher training, in which case a new card and photo ID will be issued by the RTO.

 White cards obtained interstate